-At HESTA we believe that the identification and management of risk is central to achieving our strategic objectives and our purpose of making a real difference to the financial future of every member.
+At HESTA, we believe that the identification and management of risk is central to achieving our strategic objectives and our purpose of making a real difference to the financial future of every member.

-Our risk management framework and internal controls aim to identify, evaluate and manage risks in accordance with our risk appetite.
-Aspects of tax risk are incorporated within the Fund's identified material risks which include Financial, Governance, Investments, Operational, Legal and Compliance.
-Examples of tax risks within the financial risk include the risk of not maintaining accurate and timely financial data for tax and failure to budget appropriately for tax.
+Our risk management framework guides how we manage risk across the organisation.
+Tax risks are identified, evaluated and managed in accordance with this framework, with risk categories approved by the HESTA Board.
+Examples of these tax risks include the risk of not maintaining accurate and timely financial data for tax and failure to budget appropriately for tax.